Extra support for Aboriginal and Torres Strait Islander communities

 12:00 pm (AWST – UTC+8:00)

-• a message may appear on your screen
+• a message will appear on your screen

-• you may hear a loud alert sound for 10 seconds
+• you will hear a loud siren sound for about 10 seconds

-• you don’t need to do anything.
+• you do not need to do anything.

 Safe testing

-If an AusAlert test message may cause stress or harm, you can turn off your device or switch it to aeroplane mode before the test time in your location.
+If receiving a Critical Alert test may cause stress or harm, you can turn off your device or switch it to aeroplane mode before the test time in your location.
 Leave your device off for at least one hour.

-Important: you will still receive an AusAlert test if your phone is on ‘silent’ or ‘do not disturb’.
+Important: you will still receive the AusAlert national test if your phone is on ‘silent’ or ‘do not disturb’.